Figo36 is the latest restaurant from Menagerie Hospitality Group, the team behind The Vintage Whiskey and Cigar Bar and The Wine Loft in South End.

-A new Italian restaurant called Figo36 will open in the NoDa spot formerly occupied by Orto, which closed in December after less than a year of business.
+Quick recap: The restaurant will open in the NoDa spot that was formerly occupied by Orto, which closed last December after less than a year of business.

-- It’ll be the second Italian restaurant to open in the neighborhood in 2022, following the March debut of Ever Andalo.
+- It’ll be the second Italian restaurant to open in the neighborhood in 2022, following the March debut of Ever Andalo on North Davidson.

-Menu: Led by executive chef Kyle Gaddas, Figo36’s menu will include modern takes on Italian classics, including a burrata bar, homemade pastas and a wide selection of cheese and charcuterie.
+Menu: Led by executive chef Kyle Gaddas, Figo36’s menu will include modern takes on Italian classics, including a burrata bar, homemade pasta and a wide selection of cheese and charcuterie.

-- It’ll also have a craft cocktail program and an extensive Italian wine and amaro lists.
+- It’ll also have a craft cocktail program and extensive Italian wine and amaro lists.

 About the name: Figo is an Italian slang term that means cool, the restaurant group’s VP Sean Keyser says.
 “We want to reflect the vibrance that already exists in the NoDa community while adding our own touches.”